Denmark and the euro: Current Status – ERM II

 The European Central Bank is conducting monetary policy independently from the national governments from the eurozone countries and has the aim of price stability.
 This means that the ERM II countries as well as EMU countries are giving up sovereignty in monetary policies to instead have price stability.
-When governments lose the autonomy in monetary policy, they lose the ability to respond to domestic economic shocks.
+When governments lose the autonomy in monetary policy, they lose the ability to respond to domestic economic shocks with monetary policy tools.
 Denmark's currency is pegged to the currency of the eurozone which is not an optimal currency area because the participating countries have asymmetric business cycles.
 Therefore, the monetary policy conducted in the eurozone is not necessarily beneficial for the economic situation in Denmark.
 The policy-aim of keeping a fixed exchange rate policy is to keep stable economic development and stable prices.
 Stable prices can be translated into low inflation.
 Fixed exchange rate policy based on the euro creates a framework for low inflation in the long run.
 The role of the ECB is set up in the Treaties and the monetary policy conducted should have price stability as its main aim.
 The ECB has defined price stability as a yearly growth in consumption prices under, but close to 2% in the middle to long run.
 The policy competences of the ECB are heavily influenced by the German Bundesbank policies and therefore have as main goal to have price stability and to be independent from national governments.